This article is no longer maintained. Sometimes security advice gets out of date, so proceed with caution. (Last updated 1/7/2022)

 Can I use this platform to host closed room meetings?

-Yes, a meeting may be closed to Teams instance users only by turning off the “Anonymous users can join a meeting” option.
+Yes, a meeting may be closed to Teams instance users only if a Teams admin turns off the “Anonymous users can join a meeting” option.

 Can I control who can access my call if I want to?